-I received a fotofacial using Syneron’s EMAX Machine (part of the Triniti treatment series) with their ELOS technology – bipolar radiofrequency and IPL aka intense pulsed light.
-After the treatment, I believe I experienced the following based upon my doctors charts from examining me, and journal explanations:
+I received a fotofacial using Syneron’s EMAX Machine (part of the Triniti treatment series) with their ELOS technology – bipolar radiofrequency and IPL aka intense pulsed light. this treatment was done at Timeless Md Spa (now called Timeless MD Surgical).
+This was the only treatment I have ever done to my face.
+After the treatment, I believe I experienced the following based upon the doctor’s explanations who treated me and journal research:

 - Facial fat loss on the areas damaged by the treatment.

 - Nerve damage to the ocular and facial area (trigeminal neuralgia type of pain).

 - Suspected muscle damage to the eye and eye area